GrandSuccess87/GetItorShipIt/README.md

 Technologies and frameworks include: HTML5, CSS3, Bootstrap, JQuery, Javascript, Firebase, business logic.

-You can view the application live here http://quintessacanderson.com/
+You can view the application live <a href="http://quintessacanderson.com/"> here. </a>